mwalker/clerk/README.md

   --prompt PROMPT      Prompt for the model (default: 'Extract text') --debug              Enable debug mode
-  --space SPACE        Hugging Face space to use (default: 'GanymedeNil/Qwen2-VL-7B') --duplicate-space    Use Client.duplicate() to create the client --model MODEL        Model to use for prediction (default: 'Qwen/Qwen2-VL-7B-Instruct') --schema SCHEMA      Path or URL to JSON schema for validation
+  --space SPACE        Hugging Face space to use (default: 'GanymedeNil/Qwen2-VL-7B') --duplicate-space    Use Client.duplicate() to create the client in your own space --model MODEL        Model to use for prediction (default: 'Qwen/Qwen2-VL-7B-Instruct') --schema SCHEMA      Path or URL to JSON schema for validation